Hoyer says border walls 'obviously' work, rejects Pelosi's suggestion that barrier is 'immorality'

 PELOSI TAKES HEAT FOR SUGGESTING STATE OF THE UNION SHOULD BE POSTPONED AMID SHUTDOWN

-Hoyer further suggested that Democrats were willing to compromise with the White House to end the shutdown, the longest in the nation's history.
+Hoyer suggested that Democrats were willing to compromise with the White House to end the shutdown, the longest in the nation's history.

 "Well, we’re prepared to do that," Hoyer said, referring to reaching a deal with the Trump administration.
 "I think there can be a compromise position.
 There are all sorts of alternatives that we could pursue, I think, to come up with a consensus solution to achieve the objective I think we all want to achieve, and that is a secure and safe border for our country and for our citizens."